nyx-project/vyhub-documentation/docs/game/minecraft.md

 ### Proxy (BungeeCord/Velocity/Waterfall)

 - The simplest way to set up VyHub within a proxy network is to create only one server and let every server use the same api-key.
 - It is also possible to group some backend-servers into other serverbundles.
 This brings the advantage to specify different rewards/commands for different servers.
-We then recommend hiding the backend-servers from users using the `hide` option.
+We then recommend hiding the backend-servers from users using the `hidden` option in the server settings.
+This will hide servers from the players view.

 > **!Important!** It is necessary to take care of data consistency with **UUIDS**.
 > - BungeeCord/Waterfall: set `ip_forward` and `bungeecord` options to true
 > - Velocity: use `modern` forwarding set `proxies.velocity.enabled` and `proxies.velocity.online-mode` to true.
 Set `proxies.velocity.secret` to match the `forwarding.secret` of your Velocity proxy.

-> Make sure to set the `is_backend_server` option on your backend_servers to true.
-Otherwise, the server dashboard will not work.
+> When using the same VyHub server_id for the backend servers and the proxy, make sure to set the `is_backend_server` option on your backend_servers to true.
+Then servers will not send their online players anymore, your proxy will take care of this.

 ## Group Sync